 So there you have it.
 I found there to be some pretty top movies out in 2015.

 The unofficial 8th movie on my list would be Dheepan, the incredible new film by Jacques Audiard.
-I was lucky enough to see it in 2015 at the London Film Festival but it doesn’t open in the UK until 15th April 2016 and so as I don’t include movies that haven’t yet been released here, more on it then.
+I was lucky enough to see it in 2015 at the London Film Festival but it doesn’t open in the UK until 15th April next year and so as I don’t include movies that haven’t yet been released here, more on it then.
 And whilst they didn’t make my official list, I did also enjoy Antoine Fuqua’s Southpaw for its emotional punch and Jake Gyllenhaal’s transformative performance as boxer Billy Hope and the final part of The Hunger Games: Mockingjay – parts 1 and 2 with the ever-mesmeric Jennifer Lawrence, was an astonishing end to a thrilling story.

 I’ve also finally managed to see a movie I’d had on my radar from its late Spring release in the UK, French filmmaker Cedric Jimenez’s crime thriller The Connection, with the wonderful Jean Dujardin and Gilles Lellouche playing cat n’ mouse as cop and gangster respectively in 1970’s Marseille.
 It’s superb and I should probably write a post about it but until then, just watch it.
 And I’ve still to catch though German filmmaker Christian Petzold’s intriguing noir mystery Phoenix with the fabulous Nina Hoss in the lead, as it eluded me on its limited theatrical release this year but with it now available to watch on-demand, it’s top of my list for 2016.